gabrielmzuliani/Human-Resources-Analysis/README.md

 * **Layoffs level:** Evaluation of layoffs distribution by department and cause to understand the primary factors contributing to employee terminations.
 * **Average stay time:** Analysis of average employee tenure across departments to evaluate workforce stability and identify patterns in retention over time.

-An interactive Power BI dashboard can be dowload here The SQL queries to inspect and perform quickly checks can be found here The SQL queries to clean, organize and prepare the data for the dashboard can be found here
+An interactive Power BI dashboard can be dowload [here.](https://github.com/gabrielmzuliani/Human-Resources-Analysis/blob/main/human_resources.pbix) <br>
+The SQL queries to inspect and perform quickly checks can be found [here.](https://github.com/gabrielmzuliani/Human-Resources-Analysis/blob/main/sql/check/checks.sql) <br>
+The SQL queries to clean, organize and prepare the data for the dashboard can be found [here.](https://github.com/gabrielmzuliani/Human-Resources-Analysis/tree/main/sql/organize)

 # Data Structure & Initial Checks
 After the cleaning and organizing process the database structure consisted of four tables: human_resources, employees, termination_causes and roles, with a total row count of 1471.

 <img width="3958" height="1919" alt="Imagem2" src="https://github.com/user-attachments/assets/3e57ef5c-cd15-49c3-ad1e-82b245ff96f6" />

 Initially, for familiarization with the dataset and to maintain the data quality a variety of checks were conducted.
-The SQL queries executed in this process can be found here.
+The SQL queries executed in this process can be found [here.](https://github.com/gabrielmzuliani/Human-Resources-Analysis/tree/main/sql)

 # Executive Summary
 ### Overview of Findings
 Although the turnover rate decreased over time to a more stable level starting with a peak of 223,28% followed by 15,92%, the human resources department remains some challenges with the workforce, which still has concentrated layoffs in key departments that led us to analyze and suggest a difficulty in employee retention, especially in the early stages.

 Below is the overview page from the PowerBI dashboard where you could find more examples included throughtout the report.
-The entire interactive dashboard can be dowloaded here
+The entire interactive dashboard can be dowloaded [here.](https://github.com/gabrielmzuliani/Human-Resources-Analysis/blob/main/human_resources.pbix)

 <img width="1418" height="744" alt="image" src="https://github.com/user-attachments/assets/d382d289-7782-4cc6-88c7-dd9ab1343a81" />